 |All News Releases >||Traffic News >|

-The table below represents comparisons for September, the airline's second fiscal quarter, fiscal year-to-date and calendar year-to-date traffic results.
+The following table represents comparisons for October, fiscal year-to-date and calendar year-to-date traffic results.